artis-mcrt/artis/artisoptions_doc.md

 constexpr bool USE_RELATIVISTIC_DOPPLER_SHIFT;

 // when converting mass fraction to a number density, use a mean atomic mass
-// calcuated from the nuclear composition (plus stable component),
+// calculated from the nuclear composition (plus stable component),
 // rather than just from the compositiondata.txt values constexpr bool USE_CALCULATED_MEANATOMICWEIGHT;